Delivering Value through AI to the Supply Chain Paperwork - Startup Stories with Tomer Shamir

 The first one is the web platform that accompanies our virtual employees.
 Human clerks can do the job on the system by themselves and use a regular customs declaration platform, and with a click of a button, they can also have a virtual employee to help them.
 For example, if you're a customs clerk and you're usually handling 10 customs files a day, and today you have 30, then with a click, you can switch to a virtual employee, and it will help you to do all the work.
 You only pay for finished work and not a subscription plan.

 The second one is the API.
 It's a cloud solution designed for companies with their own IT department and development team, and they can connect their systems to our API.
 So, down the line, the work of our virtual employees is seamless.
 Companies send a request from their system to ours, and it is doing the processing and sends back the answer, so eventually, clerks have the same system.
 Nothing has changed other than the blank fields they had previously to fill up in the customs declaration are already filled with data.
-So it's a very easy change for companies that can do this kind of integration.
+So it's a very easy change for companies that can do this kind of AI integration.

 The last one is an On-Premise solution, which we have because some of our customers have cyber requirements that do not allow us to use the cloud.
 So we also have a solution for them.